-About kidney disease Treatment for kidney disease Commonly Taken Drugs for Kidney Failure If you would like to discuss your kidney diagnosis with our trained members of staff ring the free to call number 0800 169 0936.
-The Helpline is open Mon-Fri 9am to 5pm Or you can E-mail us [email protected] Commonly Taken Drugs (for kidney failure)People with kidney failure will often need to take many drugs to help keep them healthy.
+About kidney disease Treatment for kidney disease Drugs Commonly Taken Drugs for Kidney Failure If you would like to discuss your kidney diagnosis with our trained members of staff, please ring the free-to-call number 0800 169 09 36.
+The Helpline is open Monday - Friday 9 a.m. to 5 p.m.
+Or you can email us at [email protected].
+People with kidney failure will often need to take many drugs to help keep them healthy.
 This page lists some of the drugs that are commonly taken and a few side effects.
-ALFACALCIDOLIs a Vitamin D capsule.
-It is given to increase your blood calcium level and keep it normal.
+Alfacalcidol Alfacalcidol is a vitamin D capsule.
+It is given to increase your blood calcium level keep it normal.
 Over time this helps to keep your bones healthy.
 It is usually taken once a day in the morning.
-Side effects can include feeling sick - try taking it with food.
-Liquid drops are available if you have trouble swallowing, or prefer to avoid capsules that contain gelatin, for example if you are a strict vegetarian.
-ASPIRIN Is a tablet given to help to thin your blood and stop your dialysis lines or fistula becoming blocked.
-Some people also take aspirin for heart problems.
+Side effects can include feeling sick.
+If this occurs, try taking it with food.
+Liquid drops are available if you have trouble swallowing, or prefer to avoid capsules that contain gelatin, for example if you are a vegetarian.
+Aspirin Aspirin is a tablet given to help thin your blood and stop your dialysis lines or fistula becoming blocked.
+Some people also take apsirin for heart problems.
 It is normally taken once a day in the morning.
-Aspirin may irritate your stomach or cause indigestion; this can be reduced by taking the tablet with food and dissolving it in water before swallowing.
-CHLORPHENIRAMINE(Piriton)Belong to a group of medicines called antihistamines.
-They are used to reduce itching that can happen as chemicals build up in your body.
+Aspirin may irritate your stomach or cause indigestion.
+This can be reduced by taking the tablet with food and dissolving it in water before swallowing.
+Chlorpheniramine (Piriton) Chlorpheniramine belongs to a group of medicines called antihistamines.
+They are used to reduce itching that can happen as chemicals build-up in your body.
 There are several types available.
-Some antihistamines can cause drowsiness, if you feel drowsy do not drive or operate machinery.
+Some antihistamines can cause drowsiness.
+If you feel drowsy, do not drive or operate machinery.
 Chlorpheniramine (Piriton) and other antihistamines can be bought from your local pharmacy.
-Take care not to take twice the recommended dose ie. do not take antihistamines from your doctor and those you have bought.
-RANITIDINE Helps to reduce the amount of acid in your stomach.
-To prevent acid indigestion or problems with stomach ulcers.
+Ensure you do not take twice the recommended dose.
+Ranitidine Ranitidine helps to reduce the amount of acid in your stomach, to prevent acid indigestion or problems with stomach ulcers.
 It is usually taken once or twice a day.
-Possible side effects can include tiredness, headache and dizziness.
-FERROUS SULPHATEIs an iron tablet which can be taken to try and reduce anaemia.
+Possible side effects include tiredness, headaches and dizziness.
+Ferrous sulphate Ferrous sulphate is an iron tablet which can be taken to try and reduce anaemia.
 It is often taken three times a day.
-If you are taking phosphate binders or some antibiotics (check with the pharmacist) you should try and split the doses by one hour.
-Side effects can include constipation, diarrhea or feeling sick - try taking the tablets with food.
-You may notice your stools or urine becoming a darker colour; this is normal and nothing to worry about.
-LACTULOSE and SENNAAre given to relieve constipation.
+If you are taking phosphate binders or some antibiotics you should try and split the doses by one hour.
+Side effects include constipation, diarrhoea or feeling sick.
+You may notice your stools or urine becoming a darker colour, this is normal and nothing to worry about.
+Lactulose and senna Lactulose and senna and given to relieve constipation.
 Senna is usually taken in the evening.
 Lactulose can be taken twice a day.
 They are best taken twice a day and may take a day or so to be effective.
 Side effects can include belching and stomach cramps.
-LANSOPRAZOLE and OMEPRAZOLEReduce the amount of acid in your stomach.
-To prevent acid indigestion or problems with stomach ulcers.
-Lansoprazole should be taken first thing in the morning before breakfast.
-Omeprazole can be taken in the morning or evening.
-Side effects include diarrhea, feeling sick.
-SIMVASTATIN or ATORVASTATINHelp to reduce cholesterol levels.
+Lansoprazole and omeprazole These reduce the amount of acid in your stomach, prevent indigestion or problems with stomach ulcers.
+Lansoprazole should be taken first thing in the morning, before breakfast.
+Omeprazole can be taken in the morning or in the evening.
+Side effects include diarrhoea and feeling sick.
+Simvastatin or atorvastatin These help to reduce cholesterol levels.
 The tablets should be taken at bedtime.
-Possible side effects include headache, feeling sick and muscle pain.
+Possible side effects include headaches, feeling sick and muscle pain.
 If you suffer from muscle pain you should tell your doctor.
-Download this information in PDF The National Kidney Federation cannot accept responsibility for information provided.
+Download this information as a PDF The National Kidney Federation cannot accept responsibility for the information provided.
 The above is for guidance only.
 Patients are advised to seek further information from their own doctor.